-When does peeling start?
+When does the peeling start?

 Regardless if you’ve been following the wash, dry, ointment routine religiously, your flaking stage may come sooner or later than others.

 For some flaking starts early at a mere two days, for others it can take up four days or even a full week to begin.

-Your epidermis is exfoliating
+Tattoo peeling means your skin epidermis is exfoliating

 Your skin is like a desert.
-It’s itchy and super dry.
+It’s itchy and super dry

 It will feel a lot like a bad sunburn, and with it often comes the annoying itching too.

-You have a few options at your disposal.
+If the itching is too intense you have a few options at your disposal.
 First, you can simply slap it gently and lightly.
 Yes, I know it sounds incredibly silly but more than often it works!
 Try it.
 Go on!

-My tattoo is scabbing
+My Tattoo is also scabbing

-Relax, if you’re scabbing and you’ve followed proper tattoo aftercare it doesn’t always mean you did something wrong.
+Relax, tattoo scabbing and peeling go hand in hand.
+If you’re scabbing and you’ve followed the proper tattoo aftercare process it doesn’t always mean you did something wrong.

 You might also enjoy knowing that more than often, the last scabs that fall off are usually in spots where the heaviest ink has been laid.